navelpluisje/synthzygy/docs/index.md

 ---

-A modular synthesizer made with vanilla javascript
+A modular synthesizer made with vanilla javascript.

+> Documentation is not completed yet

 ![Overview](./images/overview.png)